Paul Rand

 The early years

 Paul Rand was born Peretz Rosenbaum on 15 August, 1914, in Brooklyn, New York.
-He was the son of Itzhak Yehuda Rosenbaum, a grocer, and Leah Rosenbaum who were émigrés from Poland.
-From a very young age Rand displayed an early passion for art and design, often drawing and painting in his spare time.
+He was the son of Itzhak Yehuda Rosenbaum (a grocer) and Leah Rosenbaum who were émigrés from Poland.
+From a young age Rand displayed an early passion for art, often drawing and painting in his spare time.

-In 1930, Rand convinced his father to give him $25 so he could enrol in night classes at the Pratt Institute in Brooklyn where he could develop his artistic skills.
+In 1930, Rand convinced his father to give him $25 so he could enrol in night classes at the Pratt Institute in Brooklyn so he could develop his artistic skills.
 In 1932, after receiving his high school degree and a certificate from Pratt he enrolled in the Parsons School of Design in Manhattan where he studied under leading designers including George Grosz and the renowned architect Frank Lloyd Wright.
-It was around this time he changed his name to Paul Rand to eliminate confusion and misspellings of his given name.
-He immersed himself in the principles of design, developing his skills and learning to communicate his ideas effectively through visual means.
+Around this time he changed his name to Paul Rand to eliminate confusion and misspelling of his given name.
+He immersed himself in the principles of design and learned how to communicate his ideas effectively through visual means.

 The commercial artist

-His career began in 1932 as an assistant designer at the small firm of George Switzer where he created lettering and packaging design for clients such as the Squibb Pharmaceutical Company.
-Leaving Switzer in 1935 he decided to launch his own design studio in Manhattan so he could be free to explore his personal approach to design.
-Then in 1937 at the age of 23 he was hired by Apparel Arts Magazine to create covers and editorial spreads.
-This assignment quickly brought him to the attention of the magazine’s parent company, Esquire-Coronet where he designed many iconic covers and editorial spreads.
+His professional career began in 1932 as an assistant designer at the small firm of George Switzer where he created lettering and packaging design for clients such as the Squibb Pharmaceutical Company.
+On leaving Switzer in 1935 he launched his own design studio in Manhattan to explore his personal approach to design.
+At the age of 23 in 1937 he was hired by Apparel Arts Magazine to create covers and editorial spreads.
+This assignment brought him to the attention of the magazine’s parent company, Esquire-Coronet for whom he would design many striking magazine covers and editorial spreads.

 Rand was at the forefront of a ‘new wave’ marked by straightforward, provocative design.
-Rand brought his own personal vision and style to these publications, pioneering an approach built on what he called ‘dynamic equilibrium’ often using collage and montage in his work to convey concepts.
-Rand believed design should be both aesthetically pleasing and functionally effective, communicating a clear message and idea to the audience.
+He offered a pioneering approach built on what he called ‘dynamic equilibrium’ using collage and montage to convey his ideas.
+Rand believed design should be aesthetically pleasing and functionally effective, communicating a clear message and idea to the audience.

 Simplicity is not the goal.
 It is the by-product of a good idea and modest expectations.

-His early influences included the European modernist art movements, such as cubism, constructivism, the Bauhaus and Swiss Style (also known as the International Typographic Style), which emphasised simplicity, functionality, and the use of geometric shapes combined with modern typography.
+His early influences included the European modernist art movements, such as Cubism, Constructivism, Bauhaus and Swiss Style (also known as the International Typographic Style) which emphasised simplicity and functionality.
 He developed a unique style which blended these modernist principles with wit and a profoundly human touch.

-He found inspiration in European design magazines, such as the German language Gebrauchsgraphik and was a great admirer of the work of European artist Paul Klee whose use of colour, symbols, and iconography Rand grafted into his own work.
-He dispensed with the traditional, narrative driven design of his contemporaries, which relied heavily on graphic gimmicks; such as bullet points, arrows, dingbats, ornate initials and superficial ornamentation.
-Instead, he preferred bold, concise typography and his work was frequently cited as “what’s new” by the Type Director’s Club of New York amongst others.
+He found inspiration in European design magazines, such as the German language Gebrauchsgraphik and was a great admirer of the work of European artist Paul Klee whose use of colour, symbols and iconography Rand grafted into his own work.
+Rand dispensed with traditional, narrative driven design of his contemporaries which relied heavily on graphic gimmicks; such as bullet points, arrows, dingbats and superficial ornamentation.
+Instead, Rand preferred bold, concise typography and simplicity.
+His work was frequently cited as “what’s new in design” by the Type Director’s Club of New York amongst others.

-One might argue that Rand found his graphic voice in the early 1940s, designing iconic covers and editorial layouts for Direction, an arts and culture magazine.
-His work was striking, but one December cover in particular stood out.
-It was the early years of World War II and he depicted a photograph of a barbed wire cross (suggesting a gift ribbon), set against a plain background speckled with red spots resembling drops of blood.
+By the early 1940s Rand had discovered his ‘graphic voice’ and was designing striking covers and editorial layouts for Direction an arts and culture magazine.
+In the early years of World War II a December cover stood out.
+Rand depicted a barbed wire cross (suggesting a gift ribbon), set against a plain background speckled with red spots resembling drops of blood.
 A simple gift-tag wished readers a “Merry Christmas” written in Rand’s casual, yet distinctive handwriting.
+Even today, more than 80 years later, this image feels both modern and relevant.

 Advertising and art direction

 In 1941 William H. Weintraub (a partner at Esquire-Coronet) founded William H. Weintraub Advertising.
-Rand became its Art Director (a title which he disliked) working with Bill Bernbach (who later formed the famous advertising agency Doyle Dane Bernbach (DDB).
-Rand created distinctive adverts for clients including Dubonnet, Lee Hats, Disney Hats, El-Producto cigars, Kaiser-Frazer cars and Orbach’s department store.
+Rand became its Art Director (a title which he disliked) working with Bill Bernbach (who later co-founded famous advertising agency Doyle Dane Bernbach (DDB).
+Rand designed many distinctive advertisements for clients including Dubonnet, Lee Hats, Disney Hats, El-Producto cigars, Kaiser-Frazer Cars and Orbach’s department store.

-His work for Orbach’s displayed a playful, witty charm through the conversion of familiar objects into unexpected and commanding symbols.
-To keep his restless superstar on his staff, Weintraub agreed to let Rand work three days a week so that he could freelance, illustrate and design book covers for Knopf and other publishing houses.
+Rand’s work for Orbach’s displayed his playful, witty charm by converting familiar objects into unexpected and commanding symbols.
+To keep his restless growing superstar on his staff, Weintraub agreed to let Rand work three days a week so that he could freelance, illustrate and design book covers for Knopf and other publishing houses.

 Design is the silent ambassador of your brand.
 Good design is good business.

-As a freelance designer through the late 1950s and 1960s he attracted showcase clients such as UPS, IBM, Westinghouse, the ABC television network, and Cummins Engine, amongst others.
+As a freelance designer through the 1950s and 1960s he worked with many showcase clients including UPS, IBM, Westinghouse, ABC television network and Cummins Engine amongst others.
 In this fruitful period he created some of his most enduring and memorable work.
-One of the most remarkable and enduring things about his logos is just how fresh they appear today, in some cases decades after they were launched.
-For example, his 1945 logo for Alfred A. Knopf, an American publishing house appears as if it could have been designed yesterday.
+Perhaps one of the most remarkable things about his logos is just how fresh they appear today, in some cases many decades after they were launched.
+For example, his 1945 logo for American publisher Alfred A. Knopf could have been designed yesterday.

-Rand’s logos have provided inspiration to many designers and (whether intentionally or not) his influence can be seen throughout the landscape of modern design — just look at the similarity of the Google logo to Rand’s 1993 Gentry Living Colour logo.
+Rand’s logos have given inspiration to thousands of designers and (whether intentional or not) his influence can be seen throughout the landscape of modern design — just look at the similarity of the Google logo to Rand’s 1993 Gentry Living Colour logo.

-A coincidence, probably, but often a designer’s mind unconsciously ‘stores’ away things we have seen, and when we are solving design challenges they can be regurgitated into the work without our knowing.
+A coincidence perhaps, but often a designer’s mind unconsciously ‘stores’ away things we’ve seen and can be regurgitated into our work without our consciously knowing.

 IBM

-The iconic nature of Rand’s work is perfectly illustrated with his 1956 trademark design for IBM which has been considered a seminal influence on the evolution of corporate communications.
-Under Rand’s direction the company’s logo moved away from the slab serif block letters to the familiar striped IBM letters with Rand extending and coordinating the idea through worldwide implementation of the design.
+Rand’s unique approach to graphic design is perfectly illustrated with his 1956 logo design and application for IBM.
+This work has been considered a seminal influence on the evolution of corporate communications and under Rand’s direction he moved company away from the slab serif block style to the familiar striped IBM letters with Rand extending and coordinating the idea through global implementation of the design.

 UPS

-It was Rand’s design for UPS in 1961 which put the three letters inside a shield motif topped by a rectangular package tied with a string.
-It is probably the best example of Rand’s ability to distill the essence of an amorphous, sprawling corporation into a strong, memorable, unique, disarmingly simple graphic.
+Rand’s 1961 design UPS is probably the best example of his ability to distill the essence of an amorphous, sprawling corporation into a strong, memorable, unique, disarmingly simple graphic.

-The parcel may seem an obvious symbol, but when one considers equivalent logos in the industry (e.g. the US Postal Service heraldic eagle) it offers a deeply human touch.
-The little bow tied on the string serves to emphasise this quality.
-Rand also had unorthodox methods for testing his designs, such as asked for the opinion of his eight-year old daughter.
-According to Rand: “when I did UPS… I said, ‘Catherine, what’s this?’ and she said, ‘That’s a present, Daddy’ – which was perfect.
-You couldn’t have rehearsed it any better.”
+The parcel may seem an obvious symbol today, but when you consider equivalent logos in the industry (e.g. the US Postal Service heraldic eagle) it offers a deeply human touch emphasised with the little bow tied on the string.
+Rand also employed unorthodox methods for testing his designs such as asked for the opinion of his eight-year old daughter.
+According to Rand: “when I did UPS… I said, ‘Catherine, what’s this?’ and she said, ‘That’s a present, Daddy’ – which was perfect – You couldn’t have rehearsed it any better.”

-Whilst elements of Rand’s logo remain in use today (the shield, colour palette, sans serif font), the parcel and string device was replaced by a generic swoosh created by Future Brand in 2003.
-It is easy to understand the move to reflect the changing nature of the business, which embraced financial services and supply chain management.
-UPS noted that for several decades they had rejected parcels tied up with string as they jammed the sorting machines.
-Research would have indicated too that parcels tied up with string were “old fashioned” and inappropriate for the business, with strategy dictating that UPS had to appear more “dynamic”.
+Whilst elements of Rand’s logo remain in use today (a shield, colour palette, sans serif font), the parcel and string device was replaced (with some controversy) by a ‘swoosh-shield’ created by Future Brand in 2003.
+This move was intended to reflect the evolving business of UPS which had embraced financial services and supply chain management — UPS also noted that for several decades they had rejected parcels tied up with string as they jammed the sorting machines.
+I imagine that consumer research probably indicated that parcels tied up with string was “old fashioned” and that UPS had to be more “dynamic”.

-It could be argued that by removing this symbol, UPS lost something important – a charming sense of nostalgia and simplicity which conveyed a human touch.
-Considering the reverence for the work of Rand the change (predictably) provoked much controversy and negativity.
-The debate proved the strong emotional bond that people have to trademarks and Rand’s work in particular.
-When launching the 2003 rebrand, the speech given by UPS chairman Mike Eskew was more akin to an eulogy: “The time has come to move on.
+Considering the reverence for the work of Rand the change provoked much controversy.
+The debate highlighted the strong emotional bond that people can develop with trademarks and Rand’s work in particular.
+When launching the 2003 rebrand, the speech given by UPS chairman Mike Eskew was more akin to a eulogy: “The time has come to move on.
 After more than 40 years of honourable service, it’s time for this old friend to retire with the grace and dignity it deserves.
 So, today, we’re saying goodbye.
 But unlike most goodbyes, this is not an ending.
 Rather, this is a new beginning.”

 Westinghouse